Dilation properties of measurable Schur multipliers and Fourier multipliers

-\begin{Large}Abstract:\end{Large} In the article, we find new dilatation results on non-commutative $L_p$ spaces.
-We prove that any selfadjoint, unital, positive measurable Schur multiplier on some $B(L^2(\Sigma))$ admits, for all $1\leq p<\infty$, an invertible isometric dilation on some non-commutative $L^p$-space.
-We obtain a similar result for selfadjoint, unital, completely positive Fourier multiplier on $VN(G)$, when $G$ is a unimodular locally compact group.
+\begin{Large}Abstract:\end{Large} In the article, we find new dilatation results on non-commutative $L^p$ spaces.
+We prove that any self-adjoint, unital, positive measurable Schur multiplier on some $B(L^2(\Sigma))$ admits, for all $1\leq p<\infty$, an invertible isometric dilation on some non-commutative $L^p$-space.
+We obtain a similar result for self-adjoint, unital, completely positive Fourier multiplier on $VN(G)$, when $G$ is a unimodular locally compact group.
 Furthermore, we establish multivariable versions of these results.